BasThomas/basthomas.github.io/_posts/2019-10-27-on-code-reviews.md

 ## On Non-Code Reviews

-Oh, and most of this also applies reviewing other things, like blog posts and documentation.
+Oh, and most of this also applies to reviewing other things, like blog posts and documentation.
 For those in particular, I prefer printing the documents (so it is easy to make both corrections and remarks).
-That also giving me the opportunity to find another place to work, away from my computer.
+That also gives me an opportunity to find another place to work, away from my computer.
 Natural light helps!

-If possible, I always discuss it in person afterwards.
+If possible, I always discuss it in person afterward.

 ---

-If you're interested in code review or proofreading of a document, I'm more than happy to help out.
+If you're interested in having me do code review or proofread a document, I'm more than happy to help out.
 Just send me a direct message [on Twitter](https://twitter.com/{{ site.twitter_username }}).[^2]

 <sub>Thanks _so much_ to [Kristaps](https://twitter.com/fassko),